stephchang/DH150-Stephanie/Assignment 07/README.md

 The current project aims to help users in finding recipes with food already in their refrigerator, reducing food waste and increasing convenience.

 ### Purpose & Process
+This high fidelity prototype is created so I can test how the SuperCook site would function.
+Through the test, I can examine if the three features I edited/added based on the personas are functional and intuitive.

 The prototype was created with Figma.
 I started the project by creating low fidelity wireframes and mapping out where each component should be based off of my wireframe sketches, and made changes according to the test I conducted then.
 Then, I copied three main screens and put different colors and fonts onto them in order to see what style fits better with the website branding.
+After choosing the colors and fonts I wanted, I added interactions and tried them out on a separate screen to make sure the flow makes sense.

 ### Tasks
+Ingredient search bar:
-- Filter bar
+- Use ingredient search bar to search for ingredient
+- Select ingredient to find recipe
+- Find recipe that has ingredient in it

+Filter bar:
-- Ingredient search bar
+- Find filter bar to narrow down searches
+- Filter age to toddler
+- Find a recipe that is suitable for toddlers

-- Grocery List
+Grocery List:
+- Look for recipes you may want to cook
+- Check if there's ingredients you're missing
+- Add missing ingredient to your grocery list
+- Check grocery list

 ## Graphic Design